Januzellij/twit-archive-update/README.md

 twit-archive-update
 =

-twit-archive-update is a script to auto-update local Twitter archives with your newest tweets.
+twit-archive-update is a script to update local Twitter archives with your newest tweets.
+With a bit of work, it could probably be run in a cron job to function as an auto updater.
 Just `go get` the package, and run with your archive path as the first argument ("~"'s will automatically be replaced with your home directory).

 ## Todo:
 * Cut down on the size of the JSON files